 Families caring for children with disabilities are confronted with the necessity of organizing an accompaniment at all times, whether it be for travel, appointments, medical care, meals and recreational activities.
 Dealing with a person with a disability daily, can sometimes be a challenge.
-Respite care becomes a breath of fresh air that allows parents to keep a balanced social life, to have the opportunity to indulge in a hobby, take care of another sibling, spending time as a couple or simply to rest .
-This also avoids long term placement due to exhaustion.
+Respite care becomes a breath of fresh air that allows parents to keep a balanced social life, to have the opportunity to indulge in a hobby, take care of another sibling, spending time as a couple or simply to rest.
+This also avoids long term placement of the disabled person due to exhaustion of the parent.

 Respite care must be part of the family schedule like other appointments would.
 These periods are beneficial for parents, but also for the disabled child.
 For the latter, respite care can be an unforgettable and rewarding experience allowing him to live new experiences with people other than his parents.